Second-Order Non-Convex Optimization for Constrained Fixed-Structure Static Output Feedback Controller Synthesis: Preliminaries

-If there is no constraint on the LQR problem, and all system state variables can be measured, then the optimal static state feedback gain can be directly obtained by solving the Algebra Riccati Equation (ARE).
+where $A_c$ defined in~\eqref{equation:A_c} is Hurwitz and $Q_c$ defined in~\eqref{equation:Q_c} is positive definite. \end{lemma} If there is no constraint on the LQR problem, and all system state variables can be measured, then the optimal static state feedback gain can be directly obtained by solving the algebra Riccati equation (ARE).
 However, in some real-world applications, it is impossible to measure all of the system state variables.
 Moreover, some constraints on the controller structure must be considered.
 In these cases, the optimal controller gain matrix to the linear quadratic static state feedback problem cannot be directly obtained.
 In this work, we assume linear equality constraints are imposed on the controller structure, and we denote the controller parameters satisfying the desired linear equality constraints by $K\in {\mathscr C}$, where ${\mathscr C}=\{K\in {\mathbb R}^{m\times q}\,|\, {\mathcal C}(K)={\mathcal C}_0\}$.
-Considering the scenarios with multiple linear equality constraints, we denote the linear equality constraints on the controller structure by
+Considering the scenarios with multiple linear equality constraints, for all $i=1,2,\ldots,N$, we denote the linear equality constraints on the controller structure by